Built using Indexhibit

 My research is best understood in relation to emerging discourses of digital and post-digital culture.
-At this time of ubiquitous, body-connected devices and pervasive computing, a shared, albeit skewed, sense of collective perception about networks and computational functions is affecting how we conceptualize meaning in the world.
-For example, the automation exemplified and implemented by classic Fordist production models to manage bodies and economies of scale has been computationally adapted into algorithms.
+At this time of ubiquitous, body-connected devices and pervasive computing, a shared, albeit skewed, sense of collective perception about networks and computational functions is affecting how we conceptualize spaces and meaning in the world.
+Programming concepts are infiltrating the ways we relate to the world (e.g. algorithms, nesting, loops) For example, the automation exemplified and implemented by classic Fordist production models to train and manage bodies and to produce economies of scale has been computationally adapted into algorithms.
 These algorithms extract patterns from accumulated data in order to extend opportunities for consumer spending.
-Networked interactions are increasingly mediated, archived and quantified, as algorithms calculate the value of interaction in a world of “likes” and “reposts.”
+Networked interactions are increasingly mediated, archived and quantified, as algorithms attribute economic value to social interactions in the form of “likes” and “reposts.”
 As such, the pervasiveness of late capitalism and its propensity to commodify all forms of exchange, even information itself, drives these developments and provides a central context for my work.

 Collaboration across disciplines is essential to my creative process.
 This interdisciplinary approach intentionally mirrors the realities of production in our contemporary world and helps me contextualize my work.
 For example, I am a partner in Futures North, a small public art design firm with another artist and two architects.
 We pursue major public projects that employ data spatialization, a methodology that uses data to algorithmically design context-specific 3D models, which primarily manifest via digital fabrication technologies.
 I have collaborated on a half-dozen projects with fellow artist Ben Moren under the moniker Mobile Experiential Cinema (MEC).
 And, from 2007 to 2010, I was a core member of Floating Lab Collective, a group of artists working collaboratively on social research through public and media art projects in Washington DC, as well as nationally and internationally.
 I continue to collaborate with an excellent group of artists, coders, technologists, and academics on various projects.